reymanov/Into-The-Wild/README.md

 # Into The Wild

-Project of adventure & photography focused group website
+Project of adventure & photography focused group landing page

 ## Live Preview